-In May 2014, the Financial Accounting Standards Board (FASB) issued the Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606), that will supersede nearly all existing revenue recognition guidance under US GAAP.
+In May 2014 the Financial Accounting Standards Board (FASB) issued the Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606), that will supersede nearly all existing revenue recognition guidance under US GAAP.
 The core principle of the guidance is that an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 The standard was originally to be effective for public entities for annual and interim periods beginning after December 15, 2016.
-On July 9, 2015, the FASB decided to defer by one year the effective dates of the new standard for both public and nonpublic entities reporting under US GAAP.
-Early adoption would be permitted for all entities, but not before the original public entity effective date (i.e. annual and interim periods beginning after December 15, 2016).
+On July 9, 2015 the FASB decided to defer by one year the effective dates of the new standard for both public and nonpublic entities reporting under US GAAP.
+Early adoption would be permitted for all entities, but not before the original public entity effective date (i.e. annual and interim periods beginning after December 16, 2016).

-The Company will adopt ASU 2014-09 in the first quarter of 2018 and apply the modified retrospective approach.
-Under this method, the Company will recognize the cumulative effect of initially applying the new standard as an adjustment to the opening balance of retained earnings at the date of initial application.
+Entities can choose to apply the standard using either the full retrospective approach or a modified retrospective approach.
+Entities electing the full retrospective adoption will apply the standard to each period presented in the financial statements.
+This means that entities will have to apply the new guidance as if it had been in effect since the inception of all its contracts with customers presented in the financial statements.
+Entities that elect the modified retrospective approach will apply the guidance retrospectively only to the most current period presented in the financial statements.
+This means that entities will have to recognize the cumulative effect of initially applying the new standard as an adjustment to the opening balance of retained earnings at the date of initial application.
 The new revenue standard will be applied to contracts that are in progress at the date of initial application.